Ishbi-Erra

-Ishbi-Erra (Akkadian: ^{d}iš-bi-ir₃-ra) was the founder of the dynasty of Isin, reigning from c.
-2017— 1986 BC (MC).
-Ishbi-Erra was preceded by Ibbi-Sin of the third dynasty of Ur in ancient Lower Mesopotamia, and then succeeded by Šu-ilišu.
+Ishbi-Erra (Akkadian: ^{d}iš-bi-ir₃-ra; died c.
+1985 BC) was the founder of the dynasty of Isin, reigning from c.
+2018 — c.
+1985 BC.
+Ishbi-Erra was preceded by Ibbi-Sin of the 3rd Dynasty of Ur in ancient Lower Mesopotamia, and then succeeded by Shu-Ilishu.
 According to the Weld-Blundell Prism, Išbi-erra reigned for 33 years and this is corroborated by the number of his extant year-names.
 While in many ways this dynasty emulated that of the preceding one, its language was Akkadian as the Sumerian language had become moribund in the latter stages of the third dynasty of Ur.

 Biography

 Map detailing the full territorial extent of the third dynasty of Ur in Mesopotamia just before the treason of Ishbi-Erra c.
 2017 BC (MC).
 Map oriented approximately towards the northwest.

+Early Career

-At the outset of his career, Ishbi-Erra was an official working for Sumerian King Ibbi-Sin, the last king of the third dynasty of Ur.
+At the outset of his career, Ishbi-Erra was an official working for Sumerian King Ibbi-Sin, the last king of the 3rd Dynasty of Ur.
 Ishbi-Erra was described as a man of Mari, either his origin or the city for which he was assigned.
 His progress is recorded in letters to the king and to the governor of Kazallu (Puzur-Numushda, later renamed Puzur-Šulgi).
 These are literary letters, copied in antiquity as scribal exercises and their authenticity is unknown.
 Charged with acquiring grain in Isin and Kazallu, Ishbi-Erra complained that he could not ship the 72,000 GUR he had bought for 20 talents of silver—apparently an exorbitant price—and now kept secure in Isin to other conurbations due to the incursions of the Amorites ("Martu") and requested Ibbi-Sin supply 600 boats to transport it while also requesting governorship of Isin and Nippur.
 Although Ibbi-Sin baulked at promoting him, Ishbi-Erra apparently succeeded in wrestling control over Isin by Ibbi-Sin's 8th year, when he began assigning his own regnal year-names, and thereafter an uneasy chill descended on their relationship.